kleinmann-orm/kleinmann-orm/docs/models.rst

 Inheritance
 -----------

-When defining models in Tortoise ORM, you can save a lot of repetitive work by leveraging from inheritance.
+When defining models in Kleinmann ORM, you can save a lot of repetitive work by leveraging from inheritance.

 You can define fields in more generic classes and they are